zeke-john/codecall/README.md

 The code looks correct but fails at runtime because the model hallucinated the return type based on common naming patterns...

+**OUR WORKAROUND:**
-**Our Workaround:** We haven't fully solved this (that would require MCP servers to provide `outputSchema`), but we've implemented a hack that works in practice:
+We haven't fully solved this (that would require MCP servers to provide `outputSchema`), but we've implemented a hack that works in practice:

 1. **Tool Classification** - We use an LLM to classify each tool as `read`, `write`, `destructive`, or `write_read` based on its semantics
 2. **Output Schema Discovery** - For tools classified as `read` or `write_read`, we generate safe sample inputs and actually call the tool